ldraney/az-trial-docs/days/day-1-create-a-rg-and-vm.md

-# Azure Free Trial Day 1 - Create a Resource Group and Virtual Machine
+# Day 1 - Create a Resource Group and Virtual Machine.md

 You just made a new Azure account with $200 credits for the next month!
 Exciting!
 How can you best utilize these credits for learning and setting up your business?